 Not all equity returns come from stock prices increasing—dividends often play an important role, too.

-Dividends, which are cash payments that companies make to its shareholders, can be a source of return when prices are flat or even down.
+Dividends are cash payments that companies make to its shareholders.
+They’re a vital source of return for stocks, especially when prices are flat or down.
 They can be reinvested to compound your returns over time (over longer time periods, dividends have accounted for roughly 40% to 50% of equity returns).
 And once you hit retirement, that investment income can be used to pay your regular bills.

 While you could try to get that exposure by picking individual dividend stocks, you could also diversify your risk across hundreds of payers via a dividend ETF like the Schwab U.S. Dividend Equity ETF (SCHD).

-This Schwab index ETF holds around 100 dividend stocks selected for their high yields, track records of consistent dividend payments, and relative strength of their financial fundamentals.
-Specifically, SCHD requires holdings to have paid dividends for at least 10 consecutive years, and it measures them based on yield, five-year dividend growth rate, return on equity, and free cash flow/total debt.
+This Schwab index ETF holds just over 100 dividend stocks selected for their high yields, track records of consistent dividend payments, and relative strength of their financial fundamentals.
+Specifically, SCHD requires holdings to have paid dividends for at least 10 consecutive years, and it measures them based on yield, five-year dividend growth rate, return on equity (RoE), and free cash flow (FCF)/total debt.

-The fund skews large-cap, at about 65% of the portfolio, while mids make up another 30%, and smalls occupy the rest of SCHD’s assets.
-Top holdings at the moment include numerous Dividend Aristocrats—companies that have raised their dividends on an annual basis for at least 25 consecutive years—such as Chevron (CVX) and PepsiCo (PEP).
-It even holds a few Dividend Kings (50+ years) including Coca-Cola (KO) and AbbVie (ABBV).
+SCHD skews large-cap, at about 60% of the portfolio, but mids are well represented at more than 30% of assets.
+Small companies occupy the remaining sliver.
+The fund also holds a number of Dividend Aristocrats—companies that have raised their dividends on an annual basis for at least 25 consecutive years—such as Chevron (CVX) and PepsiCo (PEP).
+And it even holds a few Dividend Kings (50-plus years) including Coca-Cola (KO) and AbbVie (ABBV).

-These holdings help SCHD throw off a sizable annual yield of well more than 3%, and close to triple what you’d earn from holding an S&P 500 fund.
-Performance is admirable, too: “This simple, transparent strategy effectively identifies high-quality stocks at reasonable prices,” says Morningstar analyst Ryan Jackson.
-“That valuable balance has helped the fund capably navigate drawdowns and keep pace during rallies.”
+These holdings help SCHD throw off a sizable annual yield of well more than 3% currently, which is more than triple what you’d earn from holding an S&P 500 fund.
+Performance is admirable, too: “This simple, transparent strategy effectively identifies high-quality stocks at reasonable prices,” says Morningstar analyst Ryan Jackson. “[That] valuable balance … has helped the fund capably navigate drawdowns and remain competitive during most rallies.”

 This all makes SCHD one of the best Schwab ETFs to buy if you want much higher-than-average yield while still paying a low fee.